 Know how occupancy rates affect rental price

 What’s the average occupancy rate in the area?
-Is it 95 percent or 85 percent?
+Is it 95% or 85%?
 How’s your property’s occupancy rate compared to the region’s?
 You don’t want it to be higher or lower by too much.

 If your occupancy rate is much higher than the regional average, then your rent is probably not aggressive enough.
 If it’s a lot lower, then your rent might be too high—or you might have a much bigger issue than just pricing.